Philip Whistler Street: Later career

 Street's elder son Kenneth became a judge of the Supreme Court of New South Wales while he was himself.
 According to Percival Serle, this may be the first time a father and son have sat on the same Supreme Court bench together.

 Street became acting Chief Justice in 1924 and on 28 January 1925, he became Chief Justice proper, succeeding Sir William Cullen.
 He was appointed KCMG by King George V in the 1928 New Year's List.
 He became Lieutenant-Governor of New South Wales in 1930, and he administered the government in the absence of the governor in 1934, 1935, and 1936.
 Street served as Chief Justice until his 70th birthday in 1933.
 According to the Supreme Court, he resigned his commission, although Serle notes that he actually retired.
 Whichever is correct, he was the second longest serving judge in New South Wales history.

-Further details
+Family

-Street was the Chairman of Sydney Grammar School from 1912 to 1929.
-He was a member of the Senate of the University of Sydney from 1915 to 1934, and he was deputy Chancellor in 1926.
-He was a trustee of the Art Gallery of New South Wales from 1923 and was its chairman from 1934 to 1938.
-He was also a trustee of the Australian Museum.
-Street was president of the New South Wales division of the Boy Scouts Association, of the Boys' Brigade, the New South Wales Home for Incurables, the St John Ambulance Association, and of the Institute of Public Administration Australia.
-He was patron in New South Wales of the Victoria League, English-Speaking Union, Japan-Australia Society and the Royal Zoological Society.
-In 1934, he was appointed as the American non-national member of the international commission provided for by the treaty between the United States of America and Greece.
-He died on 11 September 1938, and he had a state funeral at St Andrew's Cathedral, Sydney.
+Sir Philip's brother Ernest married Emma Browne, who was the daughter of Australian police magistrate and author Commissioner Thomas Alexander Browne.